Tom Maddox

 Tom Maddox (October 1945 – October 18, 2022) was an American science fiction writer, known for his part in the early cyberpunk movement.

 Maddox's only novel was Halo (ISBN 0-312-85249-5), published in 1991 by Tor Books.
 His story "Snake Eyes" appeared in the 1986 collection Mirrorshades, edited by Bruce Sterling.
 He was perhaps best known as a friend and writing partner of William Gibson.
 They wrote two episodes of The X-Files together, "Kill Switch" and "First Person Shooter".

-The term Intrusion Countermeasures Electronics (or ICE) was conceived by Maddox.
+The term Intrusion Countermeasures Electronics (ICE) was conceived by Maddox.
 According to him, he coined the term in the manuscript of an unpublished story that he showed to Gibson at a science fiction convention in Portland, Oregon.
 Gibson asked permission to use the acronym, and Maddox agreed.
-The term was then used in Gibson's early short stories and eventually popularized in the novel Neuromancer, in which Maddox was properly acknowledged.
+The term was then used in Gibson's early short stories and eventually popularized in the novel Neuromancer, in which Maddox was acknowledged.

 Maddox licensed his work under a Creative Commons license, making a significant part of it available on his website: Tom Maddox Fiction and Nonfiction Archive.

 Maddox also served as a professor of literary studies at The Evergreen State College in Olympia, Washington.

 Maddox died from a stroke on October 18, 2022, at the age of 77.